 The cable feels strong and you shouldn't have any issues with durability; however, it's not detachable.

 The Logitech G512 SE has a good amount of extra features.
 It has a USB passthrough so you can plug in other peripherals or charge your devices, and you can set a macro or reprogram any of the function keys.
 There's also a Windows lock feature to prevent accidentally minimizing your game.
 Like the Logitech K840, this keyboard doesn't have a numlock LED indicator.
 If you want something with dedicated media controls, check out the Das Keyboard 4 Professional.

 The Logitech G512 SE is a mechanical keyboard that uses proprietary switches made by Logitech.
-We tested the clicky GX Blue variant, but it's also available with tactile GX Brown and linear GX Red switches too.
-These blue switches don't require a lot of force to actuate and they have audible tactile feedback to indicate when a keystroke has been registered.
+We tested the clicky GX Blue variant, but it's also available with tactile GX Brown and linear GX Red switches.
+These blue switches are light to press and they have audible tactile feedback to indicate when a keystroke has been registered.

 Typing quality on this keyboard is great.
 The blue switches provide a satisfying click and they require very little force to actuate, resulting in a light typing experience.
 The keys are very stable, with no signs of rattling, and they're well-spaced, which is good for typing accuracy.
 The overall experience feels very responsive and shouldn't cause any fatigue over time.

 Typing noise is quite loud if you choose to go with the clicky blue switches, so it may not be a good choice if you're in a noise-sensitive environment.

-The Logitech G512 SE has great software support.
+The Logitech G512 SE has good software support.
 It uses the G HUB software for customization, where you can individually control the backlight of each key.
 You can also set macros, but this is limited to the function keys only.
 The keyboard doesn't have onboard memory, so all profiles have to be saved using the software.
 If you need to move to a different computer, you'll need to install the software again and log in to your Logitech account to import your settings.